-The creation of wellcoming communities has evolved as a central approach for motivation and empowerment of migrant and Roma youngsters during training and learning.
-Establishing community connections for these younsgters is crucial for anumber of reasons: In addition to education, language and employment, social integration has been widely identified as key to participation.
-Social networks are key to language learning.
+The importance of creating wellcoming communities is increasingly recognized as a central approach for motivation, ESL prevention and empowerment of youngsters of a Migration and Roma Background within teaching, training and learning contexts.
+Establishing community connections for these younsgters is crucial for anumber of reasons: In addition to education, social networks are key to language learning, employment, social integrtaion and overall societal participation.
 They also help in finding links to employment and learning about unarticulated work expectations and attitudes.
-Disadvantaged migrant children and youngsters often lack quality social networks due to segregation in poor residential areas and schools.
-Often they interact with other children and youngsters who are struggling with language competences.
+Disadvantaged children and youngsters of a Roma and Migration Background often lack quality social networks due segregation in poor residential areas and schools.
+Often they interact with other children and youngsters who are struggling with language competences and poor support systems for learning.
 In many background societies, grand parents perform key roles in teaching youngsters langauge and other key competences.
 In migration contexts many youngsters may not have the support of their grandparents.
 Due to the low educational background of their parents, disadvantaged learners often lack family support that their counterparts have.
 Establishing community connections is therefore key to feeling at home and navigating the complex new system of education, employment and language learning.

 This picture showcases Mary who practices German while learning about wine growing with her welcoming community.
 This intergenerational welcoming community provides a two way exchange where seniors perform valuable societal roles and fillup an important gap in society and whereby migrants also give back to their new communities.
 Mary a migrant entrepeneur exchanges knowledge about a very unique traditional method of cloth making from the bark of a tree which is practiced in her background society.